A Conversation

 Bobby: That's not what I mean.
 I mean: do you give him this impression?
 "I understand you.
 Yes, you have a point."

-Stacy: When I don't understand him, I cannot say "I understand you."
+Stacy: When I don't understand him, I can't say "I understand you."

 Bobby: I didn't say you should agree with him when you don't.